-- 1. gcloud Cloud SDK.
-To install it, select your operating system on the official Google Cloud SDK documentation page Cloud solution and then follow the instructions. - 2. kubectl C. It is the Kubernetes command-line tool you will use to manage and deploy applications.
-To install the tool, run the following command:

-\$ gcloud auth login \$ gcloud components install kubectl
+- 1. gcloud .
+This tool is part of the Google Cloud SDK.
+To install it, select your operating system on the official Google Cloud SDK documentation page . and then follow the instructions. - 2. kubectl .
+It is the Kubernetes command-line tool you will use to manage and deploy applications.
+To install the tool, run the following command: - \$ gcloud auth login - \$ gcloud components install kubectl